-Known as the “the Jewish people’s defense attorney,” Rabbi Levi Yitzchak of Berditchev was one of the greatest disciples of the Maggid of Mezritch, Rabbi Dov Ber, the successor to the holy Ba’al Shem Tov.
+Known as the “the Jewish people’s defense attorney,” Rabbi Levi Yitzchak of Berditchev was one of the greatest disciples of the Maggid of Mezritch, Rabbi Dov Ber, the successor of the holy Ba’al Shem Tov.
 Rebbe Levi Yitzchak was born in 5500 (1740) to his father Rabbi Meir and his mother, Sarah Sasha.
 In his youth, he was known as the genius from Yeroslav.
 After his wedding, he went to Mezritch, where he studied with the Maggid for a number of years.
-Rebbe Levi Yitzchak was a rabbi in a number of cities, and suffered greatly at the hands of the opponents of Chassidut.
-After he was removed from his position in Pinsk due to antagonism against the Chassidim, he moved to Berditchev and established a Chassidic community there.
+Rebbe Levi Yitzchak was a rabbi in a number of cities and suffered greatly at the hands of the opponents of Chassidut.
+After he was removed from his position in Pinsk due to antagonism against the chassidim, he moved to Berditchev and established a Chassidic community there.
 He was known for always finding the meritorious side in whatever an individual Jew or the Jewish People did.
 His Torah teachings were published in the book, “Kedushat Levi.”
 Rebbe Levi Yitzchak passed away on the 25th of Tishrei, 5570 (1810) and was laid to rest in Berditchev.
 Out of great admiration for their rabbi, the Berditchev community did not appoint a rabbi to replace Rebbe Levi Yitzchak, and all the Torah giants who came after him were called judges or teachers – but not the rabbi of the town.

 Rebbe Levi Yitzchak’s famous students include the Maggid of Kozhnitz, the Eshel Avraham of Butchatch, Rebbe Aharon of Zhitomer, Rebbe Avraham Dov of Avritch and others.